cashshuffle/cashshuffle-web/README.md

 This is the repository for [cashshuffle.com](https://cashshuffle.com).

-## About CashShuffle

-CashShuffle is a CoinShuffle implementation for Electron Cash.
+CashShuffle is a CoinShuffle implementation for Bitcoin Cash wallets.

 [http://crypsys.mmci.uni-saarland.de/projects/CoinShuffle/](http://crypsys.mmci.uni-saarland.de/projects/CoinShuffle/)

-## Build & Deploy the CashShuffle Website
+## Building & Deploying

 There are two tools used to build the final docker image: